dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-5-refactor-a-mart.md

 ## Checking our work

-- We always will start our auditing with a `dbt parse && mf validate-configs` to ensure our code works before we examine its output.
+- 🔍 We always will start our **auditing** with a `dbt parse && mf validate-configs` to **ensure our code works** before we examine its output.
-- If we're working there, we'll move to trying out an `mf query` that replicates the logic of the output we're trying to refactor.
+- 👯 If we're working there, we'll move to trying out an `mf query` that **replicates the logic of the output** we're trying to refactor.
-- For our example we want to audit monthly revenue, to do that we'd run the query below.
+- 💸 For our example we want to **audit monthly revenue**, to do that we'd run the query below.
 You can [read more about the MetricFlow CLI](https://docs.getdbt.com/docs/build/metricflow-cli).

 ### Example query